LeooFAlves/LeooFAlves/README.md

 <h3>Hello, how are you? 🤘🏼</h3>

-I started my journey in web development, and I'm studying to became a Front End Developer. <br>
+I started my journey in web development, and I'm studying to become a Front End Developer. <br>
 I am looking for my first opportunity in this world! <br>
 I'm already at my second course, and I do have small projects already done!